AlbertSu123/website/content/posts/defi/Cosmos.md

 Learning - Learn more about cosmos
 Document - Publish technical articles, explainer articles, based on learning Buidling - play with cosmos ibc, a bit tough scotty doesn't believe in us :(, Spinning up dapp chain, running a relayer

-## Have a bab cosmos chain running

-- Check out starport: Scaffold your modules with starport and then you can read the code from other chains as a guideline for more complex stuff.
-Most of what you need comes with the Cosmos SDK's base set of packages

-## Explainer on Cosmos IBC

-- Zeitgeist on Bridges, we can get in now
-- Systematization of knowledge on cosmos IBC: go through many docs, and give a TLDR: What is Cosmos IBC, Trust tradeoffs, meta-analysis,

-## Wut are we doing?

-- Article on Cosmos: Tendermint + Cosmos chains
-- Article on IBC

 # Questions